Greenville in Washington County, Mississippi — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Entertainment.

 Location.
 33° 24.727′ N, 91° 3.877′ W. Marker is in Greenville, Mississippi, in Washington County.
-Marker is at the intersection of South Walnut Street and Main Street, on the right when traveling north on South Walnut Street.
+It is at the intersection of South Walnut Street and Main Street, on the right when traveling north on South Walnut Street.
 Embedded in the sidewalk by the Walnut Street Blues Club and Southern Nights Grill.
 Touch for map.
 Marker is at or near this postal address: 128 South Walnut Street, Greenville MS 38701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Charles K. Rickard (here, next to this marker); George "All Nite" Allen (a few steps from this marker); James Michael Dill (a few steps from this marker); B. B. King (within shouting distance of this marker); Where Main Street Meets the River (within shouting distance of this marker); Charley Patton (within shouting distance of this marker); Mississippi Sheiks (about 300 feet away, measured in a direct line); Donald Hayes Brown (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Charles K. Rickard (here, next to this marker); George "All Nite" Allen (a few steps from this marker); James Michael Dill (a few steps from this marker); B. B. King (within shouting distance of this marker); Where Main Street Meets the River (within shouting distance of this marker); Charley Patton (within shouting distance of this marker); Mississippi Sheiks (about 300 feet away, measured in a direct line); Donald Hayes Brown (about 400 feet away).
 Touch for a list and map of all markers in Greenville.

 Also see . . .